Integrating Honeygain SDK with Windows .NET/C# applications

 copy /Y "<path to>\x86\bin\hgsdk.dll" "$(TargetDir)\x86\hgsdk.dll"

-<path to>with the path to the directory where SDK service dynamic-link libraries are located.
+<path to>with the path to the directory where the SDK service dynamic-link libraries are located.

 SDK service functions can be called from managed code using Platform Invoke (P/Invoke) functionality.

-In order to call SDK functions, add the following class to your applications source code:
+In order to call the SDK service functions, add the following class to your application's source code:

 using System;